cursedastronaut/MinesweeperWPF/README.en-US.md

         IF the cell is a bomb
         THEN{ game lost, reset the game; return TRUE }
         ELSE{
-            IF it was the cell to be checked
-            THEN{ game won, reset the game; return TRUE}
+            IF it was the last cell to be checked THEN{ game won, reset the game; return TRUE}
             ELSE{
                 //Check the value of this cell